Vaccination is the best way to protect yourself and others against certain diseases.

 In very rare cases, vaccination can cause serious allergic reactions, in the same way that an allergy can occur when you eat a new food.
 People administering vaccines are able to treat these allergic reactions.
 That’s why it is recommended you stay onsite at least 15 minutes after receiving a vaccine.

-Research and Surveillance Programs
+Research and surveillance programs

-One such surveillance scheme in Québec is the ESPRI program or ‘side effects possibly caused by immunisation program’ (Effets secondaires possiblement reliés à l’immunisation).
+One such surveillance scheme in Québec is the ESPRI program or ‘side effects possibly caused by immunization program’ (Effets secondaires possiblement reliés à l’immunisation).
 This Québec program is in line with the Public Health Agency of Canada’s program, as well as the World Health Organization’s international program.

 Through research, vaccines continue to improve.
 For example, the vaccine used in the 1950s against whooping cough has been replaced with one that causes far fewer side effects.

 In Québec, anyone who believes they have been injured by a vaccine can file a claim for compensation with the Ministère de la Santé et des Services sociaux.
-To find out more, consult the Vaccine Injury Compensation Program page.
+To find out more, consult the Vaccine injury compensation program page.